ma-je/project_two_front_end/README.md

 Features still to be added:
 * The ability to edit post and all features related to the ability to comment on posts.
 I am able to make updates in the console, however, not within the browser (yet).

+Major bug: After days of trying to get the edit post to work (consulting with Dr. google, consultants, former students, current students), I realized that I needed to move this up the chain the senior developers.
+The code appears to be correct, however, for some reason the 401 unauthorized error message persists.

 Would like to add:
 * social media buttons
 * perhaps an archive